jovotech/jovo-framework/docs/getting-started/installation/README.md

 Learn about different options to install the Jovo Framework and Jovo CLI.

-> For a step-by-step introduction, see our [quickstart guide](../README.md './quickstart').

 * [Introduction](#introduction)
 * [Jovo CLI Installation](#jovo-cli-installation)
    * [Create a new Jovo Project](#create-a-new-jovo-project)